Disability Insurance Guide For Dental Hygienists And Dental Assistants | We Discuss Underwriting, Plan Types, Cost, And The Best Options

 Yes, John, they are.

-However, there is also a group of people who are more important.
-Who can be more important than my patients, you think.
+However, there is also a group of more important people.
+Who can be more important than my patients, you think?
 They pay the bills.

 True.
 They do, but they don’t love you as your family loves you.
 By far, if you have a family, your spouse and children rely on you more than you think.
 They love you more than anything.
 You wouldn’t want anything to happen to you that affects them, right?